pearjo/knut-server/docs/source/apis.rst

 .. data:: ALL_TASKS_RESPONSE
    :value: 0x0103

-   The response is a has the key ``tasks`` with an array as value, containing the object of the :const:`TASK_RESPONSE` for each task.
+   The response has the key ``tasks`` with an array as value, containing the object of the :const:`TASK_RESPONSE` for each task.
 For example:

    .. code-block:: json